Poiseuille flow of soft polycrystals in 2D rough channels: Results

-Distribution of particle displacements $P(u)$, where $u$ is the magnitude of the 2D displacement, is an useful marker for spatio-temporal heterogeneity in amorphous material \cite{santi,Zapperi}.
-In the right-bottom panel of Fig.\ref{fig2}, we show this distribution for various time intervals $t$.
-They all collapse onto a master curve when $P(u)$ and $u$ are appropriately scaled (see Fig.\ref{fig2} (bottom-right)).
+Distribution of particle displacements $P(u)$, where $u$ is the magnitude of the 2D displacement, is an useful marker for spatio-temporal heterogeneity \cite{santi,Zapperi}.
+In Fig.\ref{fig2}(d) we show that $P(u)$, collected after different time intervals $t$ (see Fig.S6, SI\cite{epaps}), collapse onto a master curve, as should be the case for steady state conditions, when $P(u)$ and $u$ are appropriately scaled.
 This implies a stationary pattern of displacements originating from different regions of the channel and the scaling can be understood from the average velocity profile.
-The distribution (see Fig.\ref{fig2} (bottom-right)) curves have three parts.
-The dominant peak is populated by the movements of particles from the bulk region that exhibits plug flow.
-The nearly horizontal part of the distribution can be rationalised as follows : the mean velocity profile $v(y)\approx\frac{u}{t}$ is approximately linear in $y$, the distance from the walls.
-In the distribution (histogram) the particles with displacements between $u$ and $u+du$ come from the strip of width $dy$ and length $L$, thus $P(u)du \propto dy.L$.
+The dominant peak of $P(u)$ in Fig.\ref{fig2}-b is populated by particles from the bulk region that exhibits plug flow.
+The nearly horizontal part of $P(u)$ comes from the boundary layers and can be rationalised as follows.
+The mean velocity profile $v(y)\approx\frac{u}{t}$ is approximately linear in $y$, the distance from the walls.
+In the distribution the particles with displacements between $u$ and $u+du$ come from the strip of width $dy$ and length $L$, thus $P(u)du \propto dy.L$.
 The linear profile near the wall gives $dy \propto du/t$.
-Using this we get $P(u)t = $constant i.e, $P(u)t$ is independent of $u$.
-Furthermore, to characterize the velocity flcutuation we define a non-dimensional velocity $\Delta v_x=\frac{v_x-\langle v_x (y)\rangle}{v_{rms}}$ where $v_x$ is the instantaneous velocity along $\hat x$, $\langle v_x(y)\rangle $ is the average velocity and $v_{rms}$ is the rms velocity.
-The non-dimensional velocity fluctuation shows a non-Gaussian distribution that deviates at the tails, see inset of Fig.\ref{fig2} (bottom-right).
+Using this we get $P(u)t = $constant, i.e, $P(u)t$ is independent of $u$.
+Furthermore, to characterise the velocity fluctuation we define a non-dimensional velocity $\Delta v_x=\frac{v_x-\langle v_x (y)\rangle}{v_{rms}}$ where $v_x$ is the instantaneous velocity along $\hat x$, $\langle v_x(y)\rangle $ is the average velocity and $v_{rms}$ is the rms velocity.
+The non-dimensional velocity fluctuation shows a non-Gaussian distribution that deviates at the tails, see inset of Fig.\ref{fig2}-b.
 Interestingly, similar non-Gaussian distribution has been reported in dense granular flows \cite{nott_expt,orpe,nott_review}.
+However, the distribution is highly asymmetric in case of dense granular flows which is notably different with polycrystal.